dherrendoerfer/badXmonitor/README.md

 t : load a trap code plugin and map it
 g : go (reset the cpu and start from reset vector)

-### adresses and data
+### addresses and data
-adressses : typed as 0 to ffff, end with a space
+addressses : typed as 0 to ffff, end with a space
 data: typed as 0 to ff, end with a space

 ### use in scripts